Tony Currenti: Inheritance and the first recording contract

 After working in and around Sydney (they scored a residence at The Groove Room, which lasted for circa 12 months), record label EMI signed Inheritance to a recording contract.
 In 1969, Inheritance recorded their first single called "Kookie".

 The band was later joined by two female musicians and changed their name to Grapevine, which had a six-month residence at Jonathan's nightclub in Sydney.
-After that residency ended, the two female members parted ways with the band and a name change was forced on them after they found out another group had it registered.
+After that residency ended, the two female members left the band, and the band was forced to change its name after they found out another group had registered it.
 Around 1971, the band met with Harry Vanda and George Young who suggested the band's handsome Greek-born singer assume the name "Jackie Christian".

 In 1972, they recorded a cover version of The Who's "Join Together", which was released as Grapevine featuring Jackie Christian with B-side called "That's Life".